Mayfair London Travel Guide

 London's exclusive Mayfair is named after the annual May Fair which used to take place on the site that is Shepherd Market today.
-Bordered by Hyde Park to the west, Oxford Street to the north, Pall Mall and Green Park to the south and Regent Street to the east, Mayfair is home to some of London's most exclusive luxury hotels, restaurants, shops, members' clubs and private residences.
+Bordered by Hyde Park to the west, Oxford Street to the north, Pall Mall and Green Park to the south and Regent Street to the east, Mayfair is home to some of London's most exclusive luxury hotels, renowned restaurants, designer shops, members' clubs and quality private residences.
 From quiet mews streets and charming cobbled lanes to busy thoroughfares, there's lots to explore in Mayfair.
-Hyde Park and Green Park are two of London's most splendid green areas and are great for just strolling around - havens away from the hustle, bustle and traffic.
+Hyde Park and Green Park are two of London's most splendid green areas and are great for just strolling around whatever the season of the year - havens and sanctuaries for visitors and residents alike away from the hustle, bustle and traffic.

 The Royal Academy of Arts, founded in 1768, is Britain's oldest fine arts instititution.
 Located in the heart of the West End on Piccadilly it is renowned for hosting some of London's finest exhibitions, particularly the Summer Exhibition when works from up and coming artists are featured.